Package 'hetu'

 See Also

-pin_ctrl For validating Finnish personal identity codes.
+pin_ctrl Validating Finnish personal identity codes. rhetu Generating random Finnish personal identity codes.

 Examples